 Brian came to the Cornell Lab in 2005 to put his lifelong passion for birds to work building eBird.
 After seeing eBird mature into a global bird monitoring database, he turned his attention to a new role: Digital Publications Lead for Information Science, where he now guides the Birds of the World project.
 Brian has conducted fieldwork on birds for more than 25 years, with a special interest in diurnal raptors and geographic variation.
 He has authored numerous papers for both popular and scientific literature and is a co-author of several bird identification books as well as a groundbreaking Raptor Id app for mobile devices.
 Brian also enjoys bird photography, sound recording, and videography.
 When not thinking about birds, Brian is busy trying to convince his daughter that they are cool!
 Brian is currently based in Monterey, California.

-Our global editorial team, which will grow over time, is responsible for collating and reviewing author and media contributions and preparing them for publication.
+Our expanding global editorial team is responsible for collating and reviewing author and media contributions and preparing them for publication.

 Science Editor (USA, NY)